jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-packet-walk.md

     11:30:54.987336 IP (tos 0x0, ttl 60, id 8417, offset 0, flags [none], proto ICMP (1), length 84)
     10.107.1.1 > 10.101.2.1: ICMP echo reply, length 64  <--- See incoming packet with DA of 10.107.1.1
     ```
-2. From Router 1 we can see a lookup of the IPv4 DA address in the global routing table and show LPM match.
+2. From Router 1 we can see a lookup of the IPv4 DA address in the bgpv4 global routing table and show the SRv6 SID associated with the route 10.107.1.0/24 .
     ```
     RP/0/RP0/CPU0:xrd01#show ip bgp ipv4 unicast 10.107.1.0/24
     Fri Dec 15 17:25:40.292 UTC